Create a colorful Model Magic hanging sculpture based on Alexander Calder’s distinctive geometric style. Students will d

 Explore how visuals contain both “parts” and “whole” and how visual elements like “value” contribute to the overall artw

-Build, sort, and classify geometric solids, then store them in a box designed with information about the figures you've
+Build, sort, and classify geometric solids, then store them in a box with information about each figure.

 Make a Mobius strip with colorful lines, shapes, and mathematical patterns.
 Cut it in half and watch the magic happen!

 Who wants homework on weekends?
 Find out how statistics can be misleading by creating your own survey to purposely slant